giorgiacrosilla/biasontology/methodology.md

 4. Words as frame semantic triggers&#x20;

 This stage does not appear as a part of the XD.
 It focuses on enriching the ontology with frame semantics.
-The designer extracts them from Framester using the QUOKKA tool (inserire link di entrambi).&#x20;
+The designer extracts them from [Framester](https://framester.github.io/) using the [QUOKKA](https://protege.stanford.edu/) tool.&#x20;

 5. New modules integration and alignment&#x20;

 Finally, the newly created ontology modules are integrated i the overall structure, the alignment with existing modules is ensured (XD tasks 8-10).
-Each module is modelled into an OWL file (formatted with?????) using Protégé (link).&#x20;
+Each module is modelled into an OWL file using [Protégé](https://protege.stanford.edu/).&#x20;